HackerUSA-CE/aisd-wde-08-bootstrap-grid/README.md

 - For more details on using Bootstrap cards, refer to the [Bootstrap Card Documentation](https://getbootstrap.com/docs/4.0/layout/grid/).

 ## 7. **Adjust the Column Width of the Cards**
-Now let's explore how we can adjust the number of columns each card spans.
+Explore how we can adjust the number of columns each card spans.
 You can change the column width by modifying the Bootstrap column classes.

 - [ ] Remove the `Italy` destination card
 - [ ] Modify the column classes in the grid of the `Yosemite` and `Beach` cards to have each card span 6 columns on medium screens and 12 columns on smaller screens:
 - [ ] Try to resixe your browser window to see how the cards respond

 ```html